-The Dangerous Effects Of Parents Enabling Grown Children
+The Harmful Effects Of Parents Enabling Their Grown Children

 Adult children and their parents can face tenuous relationship hurdles.
-Sometimes, parents and their adult children do not see eye to eye on living life or parent.
-Sometimes, adult children continually take advantage of their parents, and parents' resentment begins to flourish.
-Sometimes, parents of adult children exhibit controlling, demanding behavior and fail to recognize that their children need to separate from their parents and take on a more personalized, independent role.
-Perhaps one of the greatest stumbling blocks, however-and the most common is the presence of enabling behavior among parents and their adult children.
+Sometimes, parents and their adult children do not see eye to eye.
+Adult children may continually take advantage of their parents, and resentment could begin to flourish.
+Other times, parents of adult children may exhibit controlling, demanding behavior.
+They might fail to recognize that their children need to separate from them and take on a more personalized, independent role.
+Perhaps one of the greatest stumbling blocks to healthy parent-child relationships at this stage is the presence of enabling behavior.

 What Is Enabling?

-Enabling is a behavior that actively encourages or supports someone in indulging unhealthy practices by doing for someone what they can do for themselves.
-Although the term is most often used to refer to addiction and the behaviors that often accompany addiction, it can also describe the dynamics in a relationship between two people, such as a parent and a child.
-With addiction, enabling typically looks like behavior that encourages addictive acting out, but in a relationship between a parent and child, enabling usually takes on a different set of actions.
+Enabling is a behavior that encourages or supports someone who is engaging in unhealthy activities or behavioral patterns.
+One example of enabling is repeatedly doing something for someone that they can do for themselves.
+Although the term is most often used to refer to addiction and the behaviors that accompany it, enabling can also describe unhealthy dynamics in a relationship between two people such as a parent and a child.

-In a parent-child relationship, enabling is usually focused on support; parents who financially or emotionally support their (capable) adult children well into adulthood may be accused of enabling unhealthy coping mechanisms, and encouraging irresponsible, selfish behavior.
-Although it is often used as a trope in sit-coms and other forms of media, enabling adult children is a very real problem and can have ramifications that extend far beyond a single family's situation.
-Local economies can suffer, as can relationship dynamics, job prospects, and both parties' general independence and stability.
+In a parent-child relationship, enabling is usually focused on support.
+Parents who financially or emotionally support their capable adult children well into adulthood may be enabling unhealthy coping mechanisms and encouraging irresponsible, selfish behavior.
+Although it is often used as a trope in sitcoms and movies, enabling adult children can be a very real problem and can have ramifications that affect relationship dynamics, job prospects, and both parties' general independence and stability.

 How Do Parents Enable Children?

 The most common way that parents enable adult children is through financial support.
-This looks different for everyone but can include giving an adult child a monthly allowance, allowing a grown child to stay with them indefinitely, purchasing a home or apartment for a child, paying for the child's life, and similar behaviors.
-Financial support may be needed at some points in a child's life when they have fallen on hard times or are experiencing some form of disability.
-Still, continual and unbroken financial support is not healthy for adult children or parents.
+This may look different for everyone but can include giving an adult child a monthly allowance, allowing a grown child to stay with them indefinitely, purchasing a home or apartment for a child, paying for the child's life, etc. Financial support may be needed at some points in a child's life when they have fallen on hard times or are experiencing some form of disability.
+Still, continual, unnecessary financial support may not be healthy for adult children or their parents.

-Parents can also provide emotional support for their children.
-Although parents should offer unconditional love for their children, emotional dependence is a far cry from general parental support; parents who consistently come to their children's emotional rescue, functioning as a one-stop-shop to boost self-esteem gratification, are engaging in an emotionally enabling relationship.
-Although parents can and should encourage their children, regularly telling a child, "They're just jealous…" or "You're too good for them, don't worry about it…" and other blame-deflecting phrases are common with emotionally-enabling parents.
-They can encourage problematic behavior for adult children.
+Parents can also enable their adult children through emotional support.
+Although parents should offer unconditional love for their children, emotional dependence is a far cry from general parental support.
+Parents who consistently come to their children's emotional rescue, functioning as a one-stop-shop to boost self-esteem and provide instant gratification could be engaging in an emotionally enabling relationship.
+Although parents can and should encourage their adult children, this support can sometimes go too far.
+For example, regularly telling a child, "They're just jealous…" or "You're too good for them…” and using other blame-deflecting phrases can be a common practice with emotionally enabling parents.
+Although it’s possibly well-intentioned, this form of enabling can encourage problematic behavior for adult children.

-Another way that parents can enable children is through allowing inappropriate communication-and even encouraging it.
-Adult children who are rude, disrespectful, and perpetually critical of parents are being enabled in poor communication and unhealthy communicative behavior.
-Although parents and children are certain to have disagreements, and you are certainly within reason to express disappointment, frustration, or disagreement with a parent, consistently shouting, abusing, or otherwise inappropriately communicating with a parent is not behavior that can be allowed or encouraged.
-Many parents resign themselves to this manner of speech, but allowing adult children to engage in unhealthy communication encourages them to use that type of communication with others.
+Another way that parents could be enabling grown children is by allowing inappropriate communication.
+Parents and children are certain to have disagreements, and adult children are certainly within reason to express disappointment, frustration, or disagreement with a parent.
+However, consistently shouting, abusing, or otherwise inappropriately communicating with a parent may not be the type of behavior that should be allowed or encouraged.
+Ultimately, it could serve to encourage adult children to engage in unhealthy communication with others outside the family.

 How Are Adult Children And Parents Negatively Affected?

-Enabling behavior negatively impacts both parents and children both.
+Enabling behavior negatively impacts both parents and children.
 Parents are affected primarily through their self-perceptions and the destruction of their relationship with their children.
-Because parents who are constantly cleaning up after their adult children's messes are often financially, morally, and even legally obligated to take the fall for any of their children's mistakes, they often begin to resent their children and resent their role have in each other's lives.
-Rather than seeing the parent-child relationship as a fulfilling one, these parents often wish they could get away from their child or children and live an independent life.
+Because parents who are constantly cleaning up after their adult children's messes are often financially, morally, and even legally obligated to take the fall for any of their children's mistakes, they may begin to resent their children.
+Rather than seeing the parent-child relationship as a fulfilling one, these parents may begin to wish they could get away from their child and live an independent life.

 Adult children are negatively affected primarily through stunted growth.
-Adults cannot reach appropriate emotional, financial, or mental maturity if they are constantly and consistently reliant upon their parents.
-There are some cases in which children must rely on their parents.
-Still, most children can care for themselves with little interference, and always relying on their parents is a breeding ground for irresponsible behavior, inflated self-importance, and inappropriate dependency.
+Adults may not be able to reach appropriate emotional, financial, or mental maturity if they are constantly and consistently reliant upon their parents.
+Of course, there are some cases in which children must continue to rely on their parents into adulthood.
+Still, most grown children can care for themselves with little interference.
+In these cases, persistent reliance can be a breeding ground for irresponsible behavior, inflated self-importance, and inappropriate dependency.

-In both instances, relationships suffer.
-Although the relationship between parents and children is the primary relationship that struggles, all other relationships can be negatively impacted.
-Many parents feel embarrassed and isolate themselves consequently, while children do not develop the emotional maturity required to create and maintain lasting, meaningful relationships outside of their family.
+Although the relationship between parents and their adult children is the primary relationship that struggles as a result of enabling, other relationships can be negatively impacted as well.
+Some parents may feel embarrassed about the situation and consequently isolate themselves.
+Meanwhile, children may not develop the emotional maturity required to create and maintain lasting, meaningful relationships outside of their family.

 Parenting Strategies To Stop Enabling Behavior